linode/docs/docs/guides/websites/apis/how-to-use-curl-with-restful-apis/index.md

 - '[GitHub REST API](https://docs.github.com/en/rest)'
 ---

 In web programming, developers often have to interact with online databases.
-Many of these services provide a *Representational State Transfer* (REST) API that allows authorized users to read and write data.
+Many of these services provide a [*Representational State Transfer* (REST) API](https://en.wikipedia.org/wiki/Representational_state_transfer) that allows authorized users to read and write data.
 Fortunately, the [cURL](https://curl.se) application allows users to easily access REST APIs from the command line.
 This guide discusses how to use cURL to interrogate RESTful APIs.
-It also explains how `curl` uses the RESTful verbs, and how to inspect headers and add authorization to requests.
+It also explains how `curl`, the command-line utility, uses RESTful verbs, and how to inspect headers and add authorization to requests.

 ## An Introduction to Using cURL with RESTful APIs

 ### What is cURL?

-cURL, standing for "Client URL", is a data transfer application.
+cURL stands for "Client URL" and is a data transfer application.
 It consists of two components, the `libcurl` client-side library and the `curl` command-line tool. cURL was originally designed to allow Linux IRC users to automate common tasks.
 However, it is now available for most operating systems and behaves similarly across platforms.

 {{< note >}}
 cURL is the complete data transfer application, including the library, while `curl` is the command-line utility.
 The two terms are often used interchangeably.
 This guide mainly discusses the `curl` utility, which transmits commands directly to a remote REST API.